danny-briskin/danny-briskin.github.io/docs/_posts/2020-08-01-setup-aspectj.markdown

 ```

 # Intellij Idea Ultimate edition
-If you have an ultimate version of this popular IDE, the setup is very simple.
+If you have an ultimate version of this popular IDE, the setup is quite simple.

 Open settings:
 ```